d11wtq/rdo-sqlite/README.md

 ## Usage

-The registered URI schemes are sqlite:// and sqlite3://
+The registered URI schemes are sqlite: and sqlite3:

 ``` ruby
 require "rdo"